dailydevops/healthchecks/src/HealthChecks/src/NetEvolve.HealthChecks/README.md

 ```

 ## Health Check - Application Ready
 This health check is used to check the readiness of the application.
-It will return `Unhealthy` until the `IHostApplicationLifetime` triggers the `ApplicationStarted` event, after that it will return `Healthy`.
-Until the `IHostApplicationLifetime` triggers the `ApplicationStopping` event, after that it will return `Unhealthy`.
+It returns `Unhealthy` until the `IHostApplicationLifetime` triggers the `ApplicationStarted` event, then it returns `Healthy`.
+It returns `Healthy` until the `IHostApplicationLifetim`e triggers the `ApplicationStopping` event, after which it returns `Unhealthy`.

 ### Usage
 This healthcheck does not require any configuration, it will automatically registered as `ApplicationReady` health check.